sirpdboy/actions/README.md

 Inputs
 ```
-  root-reserve-gb:
-    description: 'Space to be left free on the root filesystem, in GB.'
+  build-workdir:
+    description: 'Absolute path to the mount point where the build space will be available, defaults to github.workspace if unset.'
     required: false
-    default: '2'
-  swap-size-gb:
-    description: 'Swap space to create, in GB.'
-    required: false
-    default: '4'

 ```